 A comma is the most useful punctuation mark in the English language.
 Further, you use a comma to give breathing time to readers.
 It makes reading easy.

-I had pizza, burger, and French fries for dinner.
+I had pizza, a burger, and French fries for dinner.

 The player put on his helmet, adjusted the bat, and scored well.